 SHORT ACADEMIC BIO

 Melissa is Senior Lecturer in Contemporary Music at the University of Southern Queensland, Australia.
-As an educator, Melissa has transitioned music at USQ from a classical to contemporary/popular music program in response to changing local and global educational contexts.
+As an educator, Melissa has helped tranistion music at USQ from a classical to contemporary/popular music program in response to changing local and global educational contexts.
 Melissa has been the recipient of fellowships and awards, including the Churchill Fellowship.
 This Fellowship enabled Melissa to travel to the USA in 2011 where she studied with leading contemporary singing pedagogues Jeanie LoVetri and Robert Edwin.
 In 2012, she was also privileged to study with eminent voice scientist Johan Sundberg at a short course held at his summer house in rural Sweden.
 In recognition of her extensive contributions as an educational leader, she was made a Senior Fellow of the Higher Education Academy (UK) in 2021.